Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Introduction

 \section{Introduction}

 Let $\fg$ be a complex semi-simple Lie algebra.
-The crystal $B(-\infty)$ is a combinatorial object associated to the algebra $U^+(\fg)$, which has been characterized in various ways.
-Many realizations of this crystal have appeared in the literature.
-Here we consider the relationship between two of these: \begin{enumerate}
+The crystal $B(-\infty)$ is a combinatorial object associated to the algebra $U^+(\fg)$.
+This crystal has an axiomatic definition, but many explicit realizations of it have appeared in the literature, and for many purposes it suffices to work with these.
+Here we consider the relationship between two such realizations: \begin{enumerate}

 {\arabic{enumi}} \item the set $B(-\infty)$ is in canonical bijection with the set $\QH$ of simple gradable modules of Khovanov-Lauda-Rouquier (KLR) algebras, and \item the set $B(-\infty)$ is in canonical bijection the set $\MV$ of \Mirkovic -Vilonen polytopes. \end{enumerate}